mitmath/1806/README.md

 Elimination is complete and we easily solve Rx = 0 (same nullspace as A).
 There is a special solution for each column of R apart from the r=2 columns of I. Set x3 = 1 and x4 = 0 to find the special solution x = ( -3, -4, 1 , 0) to Ax = 0.
 Set x3 = 0 and x4 = 1 to find the special solution x = ( -5, -6, 0,  1) to Ax = 0.
 The combinations of those special solutions fill the nullspace of A. We will soon show that this nullspace is perpendicular to the row space because Ax = 0.

 **Further Reading:** Textbook, Chapter 3.2.

+### Lecture 12 (March 3)

+We're now ready to describe the complete solution to A * x=b.
+If b is not in the column space of A, there is no solution.
+And if A is square and invertible, there is a unique solution.
+If b is in the column space of A, we have _infinitely many solutions_!
+How do we describe them?
+The nullspace of A plays the key role.

+If xp solves A * xp = b and xn solves A * xn = 0 (xn is in the nullspace of A), then A * (xp + xn) = b so x = xp + xn also solves A * x = b!
+Every solution of A * x = b can be written in this form: a _particular solution_ xp, which solves A * xp = b, plus any vector xn in the nullspace of A. When A is invertible, the nullspace is trivial and the solution is unique: x = xp.
+Otherwise, we can find infinitely many different solutions because the nullspace contains infinitely many vectors!

+** Further Reading:** Textbook, Chapter 3.3.